vinceskahan/v5wiki/OpenWeatherMap.md

 ### Changes to the OpenWeatherMap API

-If you would like to use the pre-3.0 OWM API, use 0.4 of the weewx-owm extension:
+The current OpenWeatherMap API is version 3.0.
+If you would like to use the pre-3.0 API, use version 0.4 of the weewx-owm extension:

 http://lancet.mit.edu/mwall/projects/weather/releases/weewx-owm-0.4.tgz